clecap/sector-coop/Source/Prototypes/FileVsDB/back-end/README.md

 ### Run  on windows
 ```
+ At the application root (i.e back-end/)

  npm install knex -g
  npm install knex --save
  npm install pg --save
 ```
-NB: if this command was properly executed , then is you run `Knex` on this terminal at this point, you should get a response showing list of knex commands, if not try installing again.
+NB: if this command was properly executed , then if you run `Knex` on this terminal at this point, you should get a response showing list of knex commands, if not run the command again.

 ### Run on linux
 ```
+ At the application root (i.e back-end/)

  sudo npm install knex -g
  npm install knex --save
  npm install pg --save
 ```
-NB: if this command was properly executed , then is you run `Knex` on this terminal at this point, you should get a response showing list of knex commands, if not try installing again.
+NB: if this command was properly executed , then if you run `Knex` on this terminal at this point, you should get a response showing list of knex commands, if not run the command again.

 ## Build